pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ### Sub_protocol RX - *0*
 The FrSky receiver protocol enables master/slave trainning, separate access from 2 different radios to the same model,...

-Auto selection of the protocol being used by the FrSky TX: FrSkyD/D8, FrSkyX/D16 v1.xxx FCC/LBT and FrSkyX/D16 v2.1.0 FCC/LBT at bind time.
+Auto detection of the protocol used by a TX transmitting FrSkyD/D8, FrSkyX/D16 v1.xxx FCC/LBT or FrSkyX/D16 v2.1.0 FCC/LBT at bind time.

 Available in OpenTX 2.3.3, Trainer Mode Master/Multi